HenrikWM/NNUG_GAB2016/README.md

 ## Assignments overview

 Using products and features in Microsoft Azure you will create and integrate apps to form a workflow for a simple ERP scenario.
-Features you might use for this are Web Apps, Api Apps, DocumentDB, Azure Queues, Azure ServiceBus, Azure EventHub and more.
+Products  you might want to consider are Web Apps, Api Apps, DocumentDB, Azure Queues, Azure ServiceBus, Azure EventHub and more!
+Go to the [Azure portal](https://portal.azure.com/) to find these and many more products availiable on the Azure platform.

 [Proceed to the assignments](https://github.com/HenrikWM/NNUG_GAB2016/wiki)